 As someone with anxiety, you know what it feels like when the physical symptoms of an anxiety attack kick in.
 Your heart races.
-Your mouth gets dry.
-Your body starts to tremble.
+Mouth gets dry and body starts to tremble.
 You break out in a cold sweat.
 Panic takes over your mind, defying all logic and reality.
 What if we told you there are ways to stop anxiety attacks in their tracks to prevent them from consuming you?
 Well, there are.
 They’re called grounding techniques.
 Accordingly, here are 25 grounding techniques for anxiety.

 People with anxiety and PTSD are often carried away by thoughts of their traumatic past or uncertain future, which triggers fight-or-flight instincts.
 The brain feels like the body is under attack, so it gears up for a nonexistent threat.